BOULANGER-Charles-Antoine/BOULANGER-Charles-Antoine/README.md

   I'm Charles-Antoine BOULANGER, and I'm currently studying computer engineering at EILCO (École d'Ingénieurs du Littoral-Côte-d'Opale).
 So I'm from France and will soon live in Montréal to follow, in a double degree, a master's degree in computer science specialized in video games at the University of Sherbrooke.

-  - 🎮 Passionate about video games, whether playing them
+  - 🎮 Passionate about science and video games, whether playing them
-  - 😉 Or creating them
+  - 😉 Or coding them
   - 🖥️ I’m currently learning Unity
   - 👨‍💻 Most of my projects are available on Github
   - 📝 Checkout my <a href="https://drive.google.com/file/d/1hSclHWK6JZbwt2zrS9a7Ukm36k0vUzTw/view?usp=sharing">resume</a>